tmackintosh/sudoku-solver/README.md

 Keep track of the search tree would be as easy as keeping track of which variable was assigned at each node, so we can reverse the assignment when backtracking up.

+It seems also that the main bottleneck in the algorithm is the backtracking search for solutions in the hard example problems.

 <b>13 Final Results</b>
 ```
 All 60 example sudokus